Nice to meet you.

 • Third offense: Unpaid leave or termination

-It’s important that you or the supervisor or HR department keep accurate records of all of these offenses and the corresponding actions that are taken.
-It’s also important to make sure everyone is treated with the same expectations and consequences.
-This doesn’t just help with controlling excessive absenteeism but also with company morale.
+It’s important that you, your supervisor, or the HR department keep accurate records of all of these offenses and the corresponding actions taken.
+It’s also important to ensure that everyone is treated with the same expectations and consequences.
+This helps control excessive absenteeism and improves company morale.

-You should also be sure that you are prepared to follow up with the procedures outlined.
-Of course, it’s not a comfortable thing to have to terminate someone but sometimes it is essential for the betterment of the company and overall employee morale.
+You should also ensure you are prepared to follow up with the procedures outlined.
+Of course, terminating someone is uncomfortable, but sometimes, it is essential for the company's betterment and overall employee morale.

 6. Praise employees who get back on track